Parihaka

 • Links to school curriculum to assist with a classroom discussion or school liturgy

-Caritas Aotearoa New Zealand is encourages communities to take the opportunity to learn about and remember the story of Parihaka on the 5 November.
+Caritas Aotearoa New Zealand encourages communities to take the opportunity to learn about and remember the story of Parihaka on 5 November 1881.

-“We support the commemoration of this day as an example of a Māori community that led the way in non-violent resistance, and continues to represent efforts at reconciliation of historic injustice.”
+The commemoration of this day is an example of a Māori community that led the way in non-violent resistance in the face of injustice.